 Section 2.1 Conduct of General Membership Business Meeting

-The President, or in the President’s absence, the Vice President shall preside over the General Membership Business Meeting.
+The President, or in the President’s absence the Vice President, shall preside over the General Membership Business Meeting.
 While Roberts Rules of Order will be used while conducting the business part of the meeting, the intent of the meeting is to be a social gathering as well as an exchange of ideas, promotion of new ideas and learning from round table discussions and speakers.
 With these goals in mind, the actual business part of the meeting shall be held to a minimum.
 Any committee reports shall be given in summary form.
-Detail reports will be posted in the clubs web site.
+Detailed reports will be posted on COBA’s website.

 A quorum for conducting business shall be 40 or more members

-The annual meeting of members of this association shall be held in October of each year at the time and location determined by the Board of Directors and notice shall be given in writing or through electronic mail at least ten (10) days prior to the date of said meeting.
+The annual meeting of members of this Association shall be held in October of each year at the time and location determined by the Board of Directors and notice shall be given in writing or through electronic mail or other electronic communication at least ten days prior to the date of said meeting.
 The election of officers will be held during the annual meeting.
-The nomination committee shall present the ballots with nominees already accepted and additional nominations will be accepted from the floor.
-One ballot per membership may be cast.
+The Nomination Committee shall present the ballots with nominees already accepted and additional nominations will be accepted from the floor.
+One ballot per eligible member may be cast.

-Special or Emergency meetings shall be held upon written petition of fifteen (15) members or more of the association, or upon written petition of a majority of the members of the Board of Directors, a special meeting shall be called for the members of the Association.
+Special or Emergency meetings shall be held upon written or electronic petition of fifteen members or more of the Association, or upon written or electronic petition of a majority of the members of the Board of Directors.
 The petition shall state the purpose or object of such special meeting and no business except that as set forth in the petition shall be transacted at said special meeting.
-The secretary shall give notice in writing of filing of said petition and the purpose of said meeting to the members of the association and said notice shall state the time and place of the special meeting.
+The secretary shall give notice via U.S. mail or electronic mail (or other electronic communication) of filing of said petition and the purpose of said meeting to the members of the Association at least ten days prior to the date of the said meeting.
+Said notice shall state the time and place (physical or virtual) of the special meeting.